 So with a pink cocktail in hand, ask yourself again: do you know how your customers think you differentiate yourself from the others?

 In reality – not just the way you would like to be seen.
-It really matters when it comes to how you should approach existing versus potential customers.
+It matters when it comes to how you should approach existing versus potential customers.

 By the way, I still haven’t found the transparent Barbie stiletto.